 We focused on three goals for the school year.
-Our goal for all students to improve in the areas of Math and Reading are pursued through daily skill based instruction in both areas.
+Our goal for all students to improve in the areas of Math and Reading is pursued through daily skill-based instruction.
 In reading, teachers follow the proven strategies of "The Next Step Forward" by Jan Richardson.
 Teams meet quarterly as part of our MTSS structure, to discuss the activities and progress of students and the next steps to ensure their growth.
-A similar system is used in identifying and addressing student needs in the area of Math through the AVMR intervention program.
-Additional support is provided for at risk students through our Title I and Language Acquisition program on a daily basis.
-Finally, our school committed to building a more positive community by continuing to use the schoolwide communication system called BLOOMZ.
-This app has shown to improve communication between teachers and families.
-We also, initiated a PBIS committee that creates schoolwide activities and lessons that promote a positive school culture.
+A similar system is used in identifying and addressing student needs in Math through the AVMR intervention program.
+Additional support is provided for at risk students through our Title I and Language Acquisition program daily.
+Finally, our school has committed to building a more positive school community by focusing our attention on the social emotional well-being of our students.
+The Positivity Project is a character education program that provides daily lessons that support the development of important life skills known as character strengths.
+Through daily lessons, activities and discussion, our school community strives to create a positive school culture as well as model and grow these strengths in our daily lives.